 Program Description

-The STRIDE program supports inclusive excellence in faculty hiring by equipping search committee members with evidence-based strategies to recognize and mitigate the effects of implicit bias.
 Led by a committee of senior Northeastern faculty, STRIDE workshops foster interactive, research-informed conversations about how bias influences evaluation and decision-making—and how to counter it with intentional, effective practices.
 Open to all faculty and staff, STRIDE was launched in 2009 by the ADVANCE Office of Faculty Development and modeled after the nationally recognized program at the University of Michigan.

 STRIDE Committee Members 2025-2026